DxfAndCxx/spectrum/README.md

 ## sp
 This global var is the top value of spectrum;

+* num: the num of records in this thread
+* num\_droped: the num of droped records in this thread
+* num\_nomatch: the num of the not match records
+* num_errmatch: the num of err match in thie thread
+* threads: the num of all threads
+* time: time used for read logs and read reocrds

 ### sp.opt
 This is used to set the options.
 When everything is ok, event `spectrum_config` is called, so you can set the options in the function `spectrum_config`.